goxanupopa/demo-mkdocs-material-prod/docs/index.md

 **Practice :** Install localy a web-development tools offer Markdown support out of the box, including [Sublime Text](http://www.sublimetext.com/), [Atom](https://atom.io/), [Visual Studio Code](https://code.visualstudio.com/), or [Brackets](http://brackets.io/).

+Customize your site :

-* Clone localy the repository `https://github.com/myaccount/mysite-dev/`.
+1. Clone localy the repository `https://github.com/myaccount/mysite-dev/`.
-* Add some content pages  written in Markdown into the `docs/` directory.
+2. Add some content pages  written in Markdown into the `docs/` directory.
-* Configure the `mkdocs.yml` file and adat the summary part.
+3. Configure the `mkdocs.yml` file and adat the summary part.
-* Commit and push your new code with `git`.
+4. Commit and push your new code with `git`.

 ```bash
 git clone https://github.com/myaccount/mysite-dev/